Other sites in our network: What's on TV | Now | Pick Me Up | Puzzles and Prizes

 Who can your daughter talk to?

 As every parent knows, teenagers don't always want to talk to their parents first, so if your daughter wants help and advice she can contact a counsellor at Brook Advisory Centres, or the British Pregnancy Advisory Service.
+Your daughter can also get advice from her GP, a contraception or sexual health clinic or call the NHS 111 line which is open ever day all day.

 How should you talk to her?